getlocalcert/docs/website/docs/privacy.md

 ## Contact

-If you have any questions, please [https://docs.getlocalcert.net/contact/](let us know).
+If you have any questions, please [let us know](https://docs.getlocalcert.net/contact/).